kapobajza/quantum-expo-template/.github/resources/Styling.md

 # App styling guide

 The styling of the app is heavily inspired by the already existing solution provided by [`react-native-unistyles@v2`](https://v2.unistyl.es/start/introduction/).
-The reason for not using it directly is because of simplicity.
+The reason for not using it directly is because of simplicity and better control.

 ## Usage